When it comes to running a restaurant or bar, it’s a challenge simply to stay afloat.

 Step 1.
-Set up your local business listings on Google and Bing.
+Set up your local business listings on Google and Bing

 Forget the Yellow Pages – it’s all online now.
-People use search engines to look up just about everything, and it’s exactly how they would find your business (even if accidentally).
+People use search engines to look up just about everything, and it’s exactly how they will find your business (even if accidentally).
 Google and Bing together comprise almost 100% of the U.S. search market, so getting listed by those two should be done quickly.

 Important things to remember as you’re doing this: